daronphang/coding_resources/javascript/call_apply_bind.md

 ## Call and Apply:
 Calls a function with a given this value and arguments provided individually i.e. explicitly specify what this should reference within the calling function.
-Difference between bind() is that call() can accept additional parameters and does not create a new function.
+Difference between bind() is that call() can accept additional parameters, executes immediately and does not create a new function.
 Apply() is same as call() but expects an array of parameters.

 ```javascript
 var pokemon = {